Trixie: A Basenji Dog With a Golden Heart

 After the show, I went to the library and did some research on the Basenji.
 I was amazed at what I found.
 It was then that I realized what a unique and awesome animal she was.

-The Basenjis are somewhat like cats in that they are independent and keep themselves clean.
-They yodel, laugh, and cry tears, and it is said that they don’t bark.
+The Basenjis are somewhat like cats in that they are very independent and keep themselves clean.
+They yodel, they laugh, and they cry tears, and it is said that they don’t bark.
 It is also said they mimic other dogs.
 Trixie did bark, but not much — only when strangers came around.
 Her bark never sounded exactly like other dogs.
 I never heard her yodel, but I did hear what sounded like laughing from her.
 My research also revealed that the Basenji does not like water.
 But, Trixie used to swim in the Blue Hole or the creek when we went fishing.

 Do you know about the Basenji, the dog that laughs and cries?